-In this six-part series, Indianexpress.com will chart out how major epidemics of the past have altered the course of history in the world.
+In this five-part series, Indianexpress.com will chart out how major epidemics of the past have altered the course of history in the world.
 Each of these began as a biological phenomenon, but soon turned into economic, social, or political ones.
 Loss of lives and livelihoods had followed, distress and despair experienced, and yet despite the scale of devastation, the human race made peace with its surroundings and came out victorious.
 The message was, and still remains the same- there is hope!

 By the spring of 1349 CE, the devastating Bubonic plague, more popularly known as the ‘Black Death’, had swept through large parts of the European continent.
 At Strasbourg, a city located at the border between France and Germany, a couple of thousand Jews were rounded up and brought to a cemetery, where a wooden platform had been built.
 The Jews were then given an option to either convert to Christianity, or be burnt alive.
 What followed was a spectacle, largely ignored by the pages of history.
 Barring those who chose to be baptised, children and those women considered attractive, the remaining were slowly burnt alive.